 The Arcade Era and how it has Influenced Modern Games

 Arcades transformed the lives of many teenagers in the 1970s and 1980s.
-They gave them a great excuse to get out of the house and were a relatively cheap form of entertainment.
-In the UK, the first digital arcade machines emerged in the mid-70s and some of the earliest games included Pong, Pac-Man, and Space Invaders.
+They provided a great excuse to get out of the house and were a relatively inexpensive form of entertainment.
+In the UK, the first digital arcade machines emerged in the mid-70s, and some of the earliest games included Pong, Pac-Man, and Space Invaders.

 Pac-Man was slightly different from most games as it was not aggressive or war-themed.
 This helped attract new audiences, including younger children.
-This in turn made arcades more family-friendly venues and attendees more diverse.
+This, in turn, made arcades more family-friendly venues and attracted a more diverse group of attendees.

-Towards the end of the 1980s, several major brands launched home-video consoles that we're able to offer similar or superior graphics and gameplay to those found in arcades.
-Nintendo launched the NES in 1985 and the Gameboy in 1989.
+Towards the end of the 1980s, several major brands launched home video consoles that offered similar or superior graphics and gameplay to those found in arcades.
+Nintendo launched the NES in 1985 and the Game Boy in 1989.
 Also in 1989, Sega released its 16-bit Genesis console.
-Naturally, this resulted in a reduction in the number of people visiting arcades, as they were able to enjoy games from the comfort of their own homes.
+Naturally, this resulted in a decline in the number of people visiting arcades, as they could now enjoy games from the comfort of their own homes.

-Despite this, it remained the case that many games which became available on consoles were based on pre-existing arcade games.
-This still applies today as many of the most recent games have their origins in the arcades.
+Despite this, many games that became available on consoles were based on pre-existing arcade games.
+This still applies today, as many of the most recent games have their origins in the arcades.

-Arcades do still exist in some countries although they are primarily targeted at retro-gamers and are often combined with bars as opposed to being standalone.
-There are also several video game museums around the globe, which are full of classic arcade machines from the golden age of gaming.
+Arcades still exist in some countries, although they are primarily targeted at retro gamers and are often combined with bars, rather than being standalone.
+There are also several video game museums around the world, which are filled with classic arcade machines from the golden age of gaming.

 Culturally, arcades still have a place even now.
 For example, you will often come across a Pac-Man or Space Invaders t-shirt when wandering the streets of a city.
 Additionally, there probably would never have been the degree of interest in video games or consoles that we see today without the arcade boom.